Skip to Content

 That’s the key: to take a great photo you need to get your eye in!

-I’ve since upgraded to the iPhone 11 Pro (and no, I’m not sponsored.
+I now have an iPhone 15 Pro (and no, I’m not sponsored.
 I’m paying it off!)
-I love the panorama feature and the portrait mode.
+I love the zoom features and the portrait mode.
 I’ll show you some photos below.

 A friend once told me I must have a good camera because my photos were so good.
 I was a bit offended tbh.
 She meant well by the comment, but the reality is you wouldn’t tell your dinner host they must have a good oven because the meal was great, would you?